So Sad: Vigil Held For Jaslyn Adams, The 7-Year-Old Fatally Shot Six Times Outside Chicago McDonald’s

 A vigil was held at the McDonald’s where Jaslyn who was nicknamed “Pinky” died.

-Around 100 people released pink balloons in honor of the late first-grader (let that sink in, a FIRST GRADER)and free Happy Meals were passed out to honor the child’s affinity for McDonald’s.
+Around 100 people released pink balloons in honor of the late first-grader (let that sink in, a FIRST GRADER) and free Happy Meals were passed out to honor the child’s affinity for McDonald’s.

 While attendees held “Don’t Shoot” and “Please Stop The Violence” signs, community leaders urged those involved to come forward.